42797, 42797-PC, 42797-B, 42798, 42798-PC, 42798-B

 Monster-Ram® Air Intake 2007.5-2018 RAM 2500/3500 6.7L Cummins

 Please read through the following instructions thoroughly before starting your installation.
 If you have any questions please visit our Support Page.

-3. Remove the center engine cover.
-Use an 8mm deep socket to remove the 8 bolts holding the cover down.
-Remove the oil cap before pulling the cover off.
-The cover will be reinstalled after the next step.
+Remove engine beauty cover.
+Use an 8mm deep socket to remove the four bolts holding the cover down.

 Note: The 2 bolts with studs extending up past the head are to be located on the left rear of the cover.

 There are 8 bolts holding on the cover.
 A wobble extension and placing the socket on the bolts first helps.

 10. Remove Bolts Holding Cross Over Tube Bracket

 13. Remove Bolt Under Center of EGR Crossover Tube

 14. Remove and Dispose EGR Tube P-Clamp

 15. Reinstall 8 Engine Cover Bolts – Studs in Rear Passenger Side